 - Scholarships: Scholarships are generally limited to full-time, in-class terms.
 Students attending year-round and eligible for renewable scholarships can use an additional term of funding toward their four-year equivalency.

 - Grants: The Federal Pell Grant will post for fall-spring.
-Pell-eligible students are only eligible for summer Pell if they did not receive their annual allotment in fall-spring (either through non-attendance or attending part-time).
-State grant programs such as OCOG work similarly with restrictions on summer.
+Pell-eligible students are first evaluated for summer eligibility if they did not receive their annual allotment in fall-spring (either through non-attendance or attending part-time).
+Second Pell can be granted if the student was full-time already for the year.
+Pell recipients are limited to 6 years overall.
+State grant programs such as OCOG work similarly with restrictions on summer with the summer being part of the upcoming year rather than the past year by state rules.
 Other grant programs including Federal SEOG will only carry over to summer if you are on co-op in fall or spring.

 - Work-Study: Students are eligible to continue work-study employment during the summer (even if enrolled less than half-time as long as they will be enrolled the following fall).
 A specific summer work-study application available after February 1 is required.

 - Loans: As noted, Federal Direct Subsidized, Unsubsidized and PLUS Loans are processed over the terms of enrollment (including summer when a student is in class or on co-op).
 Subsidized and Unsubsidized Loan annual loan amounts are divided into equal thirds when a student is enrolled over summer as well as fall and spring.
 Some students, based on mid-year class progression to sophomore or junior status, could seek a loan increase at the time of the advanced grade level.
 Alternative educational loans are processed based on the request of the student and encouraged over all terms of enrollment for any given academic year.

 If you have questions about specific aid due to year-round attendance, please seek out staff at One Stop on the Clifton campus or on your branch campus.